2200100/CS220AU-DP-2022/README.md

 <br>

 ## Log
+- 2022-12-30 Organize the website.
+- 2022-12-30 Pass the research notes made in Microsoft Word to my digital portfolio.
 - 2022-12-09 Work on the website.
 - 2022-12-07 Research about biotechnology related with digital identities.
 - 2022-11-28 Organized notes.